learn-co-curriculum/dsc-tuning-neural-networks-with-regularization/README.md

 - You'll use a validation set to decide which one will be your final model after parameter tuning
 - After having chosen the final model (and having evaluated long enough), you'll use the test set to get an unbiased estimate of the classification performance (or whatever your evaluation metric will be)

-Remeber that it is **VERY IMPORTANT** to make sure that the holdout (validation) and test samples come from the same distribution: eg. same resolution of Santa pictures.
+Remember that it is **VERY IMPORTANT** to make sure that the holdout (validation) and test samples come from the same distribution: e.g. same resolution of Santa pictures.

 ## Bias and Variance in Deep Learning